How to Apply to the PhD Program

 Non-refundable application fee

-There is a required non-refundable fee of $120 for domestic applicants and $140 for international applicants.
+There is a required non-refundable fee for US citizens and Permanent Residents; and all others.
+View the current fee here.
 Applications are not processed until the fee is received.
 This fee can be paid by credit card or with a check/money order using the Check/Money Order Submission Form found on the last page of the online application.

 Applying for a Fee Waiver